-Ceilings

-Repair category 1

-Notes The textured finishes may contain asbestos based material.
+Ceilings Repair category 1 Notes Some isolated hairline cracking noted to sections.
+The textured finishes may contain asbestos based material.
 See information on Asbestos in the Limitations of Inspection section above.
+There is a patch repair to the kitchen ceiling.
+Further repairs are anticipated.